lokothodida/gs-proposal-plugin-spec/README.md

 # GetSimple Proposal Plugin Specification
 This is a proposal specification for how plugin development could eventually look in a later version of the GetSimple CMS.
-This is not a repository of usable code, but a sketch of a possible API for plugin development.
+This is not a repository of usable code, but a sketch of a possible core API for plugin development.

 # Aims
 * Encapsulate the plugin's environment in a sandbox